 Dental crowns are permanently cemented into place.
 The tooth-crown unit that results is cared for and functions like any natural tooth.

 Dental porcelain can be sculpted to closely replicate the look of natural tooth enamel, while providing desirable strength and resilience.
 Porcelain crowns are an excellent choice when recreating the form and function of a damaged tooth, because a crown basically replaces the entire external portion of the tooth down to the gum level.
-Crowns are not limited to simply replacing the original tooth, but can be designed to create an even better esthetic appearance.
+Crowns are not limited to simply replacing the original tooth, but can be designed to create an even better aesthetic appearance.

-Dr. Stephen is an expert of Root canal treatment and crowns in Missouri City.
+Dr. Stephen is an expert of Root canals in Missouri City.
 Call US to find out of you need one – 281 206 4444

 There are a several different reasons why a dental crown might be made for a tooth.
 Dentists routinely use them to Repair and strengthen damaged teeth or Improve the appearance of teeth (including color, shape and even apparent alignment).